lawliet89/hpce/hpce5/readme.txt

 circular buffer of vertical accumulators in this approach.

-A data layout optimisation for these accumulators is used: consider a bit of input image read into a circular buffer, the pixel values actually correspond to the first 1d stripe pass (of trivial size 1).
+A data layout optimisation for these accumulators is used: consider a bit of input image read into a circular buffer, the pixel values already correspond to the first 1d stripe pass (of trivial size 1).
 Instead of copying these values into dedicated accumulator storage, we instead treat the input buffer as the vertical accumulators, where the input data is already initialised correctly purely by being passed to the processing thread through this buffer.
 Also, since it is a circular buffer of (optimal) 2*N*w size, old accumulators are destroyed naturally by being overwritten with fresh data as soon as they're no longer needed.
-So the input pixel in the input buffer is turned into a vertical accumulator for the diamond for which it is the top pixel.
+The input pixel in the input buffer is turned into a vertical accumulator for the output pixel with the diamond for which it is the top pixel.

 As stated above, there are 2*N*w active vertical accumulators at a time, corresponding to the all state that is yet to be turned into output as it is